algrt-hm/gollm/README.md

 ```
 gollm [options] [model]

 options:
 -h	show (this) help
 -lg	list Gemini models
+-lc	list OpenAI models
 -t	test API keys (note: they will be displayed)
 -l	enable logging of model interactions to ~/gollm_logs.jsonl
 -q	quiet mode: turns off logging and all non-essential output
 -rl	[index]	show the log index, or if an index is provided, show the LLM response

 model:
 -c	use ChatGPT
 -g	use Gemini
 -f	use Cerebras
 -p	use Perplexity

 API keys should be set using the environment variables below:

 # For Perplexity
 export PERPLEXITY_API_KEY="your Perplexity API key here"

 # For ChatGPT
 export OPENAI_API_KEY="your OpenAI API key here"

 # For Gemini
 export GEMINI_API_KEY="your Gemini API key here"

 # For Cerebras
 export CEREBRAS_API_KEY="your Cerebras API key here"

+Setup:
+- You already have PERPLEXITY_API_KEY set
+- You already have OPENAI_API_KEY set
+- You already have GEMINI_API_KEY set
+- You already have CEREBRAS_API_KEY set
+- You are connected to the internet
+- We're ready to rumble :)

+Default models:
+- Perplexity: sonar-pro
+- ChatGPT: gpt-5
+- Gemini: models/gemini-2.5-pro
+- Cerebras: gpt-oss-120b
 ```

 ## Logging